tinoquiroga/Fabrikam-Project/README.md

 # 🏗️ Fabrikam Modular Homes - Business AI Demonstration Platform

+> **🚨 MONOREPO STRUCTURE**: This is a multi-project .NET solution.
+See `.github/MONOREPO-GUIDE.md` for complete development guidance.

 > **🤖 GitHub Copilot Notice**: This project uses **automated CI/CD** with GitHub Actions.
 Every code change triggers testing and deployment.
 See `.github/copilot-cicd-context.md` for full pipeline details.

 A comprehensive .NET-based business simulation platform designed for **Microsoft Copilot demonstrations**, **partner training**, and **AI business value showcases**.
 This project simulates Fabrikam, a fictional modular home builder, with realistic business operations and AI-powered tools.